HAH802E1M Image Sensors and Processing (4 ECTS)

 10 – Interpolation kernels, convolution kernels.
 (O. Strauss)

-11 – Deconvolution, image derivation.
+11 – Deconvolution, image differentiation.
 (O. Strauss)

-13 – Contour chaining, hole elimination, etc. (P. Falgayrettes)
+13 – Contour chaining, hole removal … (P. Falgayrettes)

-14&15 – Fourier transform on images.
+14&15 – Fourier transforms of images.
 (P. Falgayrettes) (3 hours)

-20 – Principles of compression.
+20 – Principles of Compression.
 (P. Falgayrettes)

-Practical work
+Practical exercises

-3 – Fourier transform on images.
+3 – Fourier transform of images.

 4 – Image filtering, discrete convolution.

-5 – Sampling, interpolation, geometric transformations.
+5 – Sampling, interpolation, and geometric transformations.

 Contacts

-Responsible: O. Strauss – LIRMM, UM
+Principal Investigator: O. Strauss – LIRMM, UM

 Administrative contact(s): Claudie Fabry